aaw-team/language_matcher/Documentation/Introduction/Index.rst

 What does it do?
 ================

-This extension implements a mechanism that matches the :code:`Accept-Language` HTTP header in a request with available site languages and then subsequently redirects to the page in the chosen language.
+This extension basically implements a mechanism that matches the :code:`Accept-Language` HTTP header from a request with available site languages.

-Once, a client is viewing the page in his matched language (or no matching language could be found), a cookie will be set.
-As long as the cookie is sent by the client, no further matching or redirecting will be done.
+The results of the matching can then be used to redirect a client automatically to it's favourite language.
+In this case, a cookie is used to prevent redirection loops.

+Redirection can be disabled though.
+In this case, the results of the matching will be made available as
+:ref:`Aspect <matchedlanguageaspect>` through the TYPO3 Context API.

-While this extension is pretty zero-configuration, it offers some basic switches to fiddle with (see :ref:`configuration`).
+While this extension is pretty zero-configuration, it offers some basic switches to fiddle with (see :ref:`configuration-site`).

 .. _screenshots: